Frequently Asked Questions

 If I leave Greece for a weekend trip, will I have to quarantine upon arrival back into Greece?

 You will have to follow government regulations in effect at the time of your travel, both towards your destination & when returning to Greece.
-Experience from this past spring has shown us that decisions to quarantine travelers may be announced unexpectedly.
+Currently most European countries impose a 7-day quarantine for any incoming travellers, Experience from this past spring has shown us that decisions to quarantine travelers may be announced unexpectedly and for varying lengths.
+(3-10 days).
 In addition,depending on your travel destination(s) CYA may require that you are tested for COVID-19 before you return to classes.

 Will I still be able to participate in internships/volunteer work?